ferchomuri/kruger/api/README.md

 The application runs on port 3000, and you can access the Swagger documentation at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).

+The project do the following task

+- Imports necessary dependencies: express, cors, and dotenv.
+- Creates an instance of the Express application.
+- Enables CORS for all requests from any origin.
+- Configures middleware to parse incoming requests with JSON format.
+- Mounts an authentication router at the "/auth" route.
+- Configures Swagger.
+- Defines handlers for not-found routes and internal server errors.

 ## Data Model

 ![Data Model](./datamodel.png)